MicrosoftDocs/ATADocs/ATADocs/PlanDesign/configure-event-collection.md

 -   The order is not important for the key=value pairs.

+#### QRadar
+QRadar enables event collection via an agent.
+If the data is gathered using an agent, the time format is gathered without millisecond data.
+Because ATA necessitates millisecond data, it is necessary to set QRadar to use agentless Windows event collection.
+For more information, see [http://www-01.ibm.com/support/docview.wss?uid=swg21700170](http://www-01.ibm.com/support/docview.wss?uid=swg21700170 "QRadar: Agentless Windows Events Collection using the MSRPC Protocol").
+    <13>Feb 11 00:00:00 %IPADDRESS% AgentDevice=WindowsLog AgentLogFile=Security Source=Microsoft-Windows-Security-Auditing Computer=%FQDN% User= Domain= EventID=4776 EventIDCode=4776 EventType=8 EventCategory=14336 RecordNumber=1961417 TimeGenerated=1456144380009 TimeWritten=1456144380009 Message=The computer attempted to validate the credentials for an account.
+Authentication Package: MICROSOFT_AUTHENTICATION_PACKAGE_V1_0 Logon Account: Administrator Source Workstation: HOSTNAME Error Code: 0x0
+The fields needed are:

+The agent type for the collection

+The windows event log provider name

+The windows event log source

+The DC fully qualified domain name

+The windows event ID

+TimeGenerated = the timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
+The format should match yyyyMMddHHmmss.FFFFFF, preferably in milliseconds accuracy, this is very important.

+Message = the original event text from the Windows event

+Make sure to have \t between the key=value pairs.

+**NOTE**: Using WinCollect for Windows event collection is not supported.

 ## Configuring Windows Event Forwarding
 If you do not have a SIEM server you can configure your domain controllers to forward Windows Event ID 4776 directly to one of your ATA Gateways.